djradon/public-notes/prdct.basic-formal-ontology.md

 id: u69ohenrjzegyb4ta4bp07j
 title: Basic Formal Ontology
 desc: >-
-  a small, upper-level, realist ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains
+  a small, upper-level, realist, bicategorial ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains
-updated: 1699985196780
+updated: 1706300778201
 created: 1696610915530
 ---